WHEREAS, access to fixed route bus and train service allows the blind to travel independently and effectively; and

 signage at bus stops, train stations and transit centers; and WHEREAS, access to this information is as important to blind travelers as it is to sighted travelers; and

 WHEREAS, inaccessible signage poses a special problem in transit centers where

-The resolutions of the National Federation of the Blind of Texas
+BE IT RESOLVED by the National Federation of the blind of Texas in

 WHEREAS, for sixty years the National Federation of the Blind of Texas (NFB of Texas) has worked to promote security, equality, and opportunity for the blind of our state; and

 WHEREAS, in that role the NFB of Texas has worked with its parent organization to develop programs such as NFB Newsline, a talking newspaper service; a statewide mentoring program for blind youth; and Braille Enrichment for Literacy and Learning (BELL), a program to introduce preschool and elementary school students to Braille; and